As Good as Dead (album): Release

 As Good as Dead was released on April 16, 1996, following the lead single "High-Fiving MF", which failed to chart.
 The band, however, found greater success with the album's second single, "Bound for the Floor", which rose to No. 5 on the US Alternative Billboard Chart and No. 10 on the US Hot Mainstream Rock Billboard Chart, and propelled the album into selling over 320,000 copies and a peak of No. 147 on the Billboard 200.
 The songs "Eddie Vedder" and "Fritz's Corner" additionally made the Top 40 on the Alternative and Mainstream Rock Billboard Charts.
 Encouraged by the unexpected success of As Good as Dead, Island Records greenlit a third album, Pack Up the Cats.

+In 2026 the band released a 30th Anniversary remastered version of the album.

 Critical reception

 Critics greeted As Good as Dead with generally positive reviews.
 In a four-star review, AllMusic stated that with As Good as Dead Local H stood apart from other rock bands signed in the wake of Nirvana, noting that in exploring the album's "litany of bitterness over a life that's being wasted before your very eyes," frontman Scott Lucas was one of only a few artists who could approach the "emotional resonance" of Kurt Cobain.
-Similarly, New Noise Magazine stated in a five-star review that it was a mistake to lump Local H in with other bands signed in the wake of grunge, writing, "As Good As Dead matches the sentiment of the era, but comes from a much more sincere place."
+Similarly, New Noise Magazine stated in a five-star review that it was a mistake to lump Local H in with other bands signed after grunge had become popular, writing, "As Good As Dead matches the sentiment of the era, but comes from a much more sincere place."
 Robert Christgau of The Village Voice awarded the album an A− rating and complimented the band for their "isometric power—that sense of tremendous force bravely exerted against implacable reality."
 Sputnikmusic deemed the album a "wonderful slice of apathy and cynicism that's just as punk-oriented as it is grunge-oriented."